fermyon/developer/content/cloud/noops-sql-db.md

 See [preparing an SQLite database](https://developer.fermyon.com/spin/sqlite-api-guide#preparing-an-sqlite-database) for more information on using the `spin up` subcommand's `--sqlite` option to create and populate tables locally.
 No **Cloud** database is created or changed as a result of using this this optional `spin up --sqlite` example.
 Populating this local database can be useful for testing (the relationship between your application's logic and your schema) before deploying your application to Fermyon Cloud.

 ## Tables and Data in Fermyon Cloud

+You have two options to create your database (both are equally valid):
+* Option A: Implicitly create a database via `spin cloud deploy`
+* Option B : Explicitly create a database via `spin cloud sqlite create`

+Please skip to whatever step is relevant to you.

+### Implicitly Create A Database Via `spin cloud deploy`

 When you first `spin cloud deploy` your application (with the `sqlite_databases` configuration, as shown above), Fermyon Cloud will create a new database for your Cloud application.